bcgov/devhub-app-web/docs/designTokens.md

 ## What Tokens Are There?

-You will find tokens for predicatable spacing units, common breakpoints and more.
+You will find tokens for predictable spacing units, common breakpoints and more.

 ## How To Utilize